intershop/helm-charts/charts/iom/docs/ExampleDemo.rst

   # The init-container executed in iom-pod is dbaccount.
 Log messages can be seen
   # by executing the following command.
 If everything works well, the last message will announce the
-  # successful execution of create_dbaccount.sh script.
+  # successful execution of the create_dbaccount.sh script.
   kubectl logs demo-iom-0 -n iom -f -c dbaccount
   ...
   {"logHost":"demo-iom-0","logVersion":"1.0","appName":"iom-dbaccount","appVersion":"2.0.0","logType":"script","timestamp":"2023-11-06T11:33:17+00:00","level":"INFO","processName":"create_dbaccount.sh","message":"success","configName":null}

-  # When init-container is finished successfully, the iom-pod is now in "Running" state, too.
-But it is not "READY"
+  # When the init-container has been successfully executed, the iom-pod is now also in the "Running" state.
+However, it is not "READY"
   # yet.
 Now the IOM database is set up, applications and project customizations are deployed into the Wildfly application server.
   kubectl get pods -n iom
   NAME                                                  READY   STATUS    RESTARTS   AGE